norgeous/comfyui-chunker/README.md

 ## prep for release

+- Combine
+  - fix preview webm alpha -> show the real masking as alpha, but keep the overlayed text
+  - show chunk progresion in pbar as we finishing node execution?
 - Divide
   - its not currently loading the masks from overlap
   - show chunk_lengths in ui?